kylebuch8/optimized-loading/README.md

 ### Hosting PatternFly Elements from a CDN
 Instead of loading PatternFly Elements from `node_modules`, what if we could pull them from a static CDN?
 This way we'd be able to take advantage of browser cache.

+### Checking if the component has been registered
+Before we add a component to the page, we should check the `customElement` registry to see if the component has already been defined.